Skip to main content

 Snowflake hero Openlayer integrates with Snowflake so you can run data quality tests directly on your Snowflake tables.
-The integration uses a dedicated service user and role, ensuring secure, auditable access without sharing passwords.
+The integration uses key-pair authentication, ensuring secure, auditable access without sharing passwords.

 Prerequisites